• Skip to main content

 This is easy to determine if you read the nutrition facts label on the back of the mix.
 The label indicates a serving is 1/10 of the package.
 Hence the package is expected to make 10 servings.

-Doubling a cake mix can mean tricky pan selection.
+Doubling a box cake mix can mean tricky pan selection.
 I recommend baking 2 cakes instead of trying to double the recipe.

 How to zest a lemon?